-Communities consist of admins and group members.
-Admins can create a community with up to 50 groups, which can have up to 5,000 members.
+WhatsApp Communities consist of admins and group members.
+Admins can create a community with up to 50 groups with up to 5,000 members.
 Only admins can send messages in the announcements group to notify all team members.

 Both admins and team members can participate in focused chats on different topics.
 Everyone within the community can switch between group chats using the sub-group switcher beside the name of the chat.

 WhatsApp protects all messages with end-to-end encryption so that only the members of the respective groups can see them and no one else.
 This security protects sensitive conversations among organizations, workplaces, and private groups.
 Additionally, members’ phone numbers are hidden from the community at large and only visible to community admins and others in the same group.